w3c/wai-curricula/index.md

 ## Introduction
 {:.no-display}

 This resource provides a set of role-based curricula for web accessibility.
-It defines learning outcomes as well as ideas to teach and assess knowledge, to help you design online and in-class courses.
+It defines learning outcomes as well as ideas to teach and assess knowledge. to help you design courses.

 You can use these curricula for formal, informal, guided, non-guided, and vocational training, as well as to assess and compare course offerings.